Fax • Last Updated 8/14/2024

 Why hospitals still use fax

 The medical industry underwent a huge transition from paper to digital medical record keeping in 2009.
-But hospitals still use fax for most external communication.
+But hospitals and healthcare providers still use fax for most external communication.
 In fact, most of the medical industry relies on fax for sending medical records between institutions.

 There are several reasons why hospitals still use fax.
 Some of them are legitimate.
 Some of them are unfortunate.
 You have to understand the challenges and incentives of medical communication to see why hospitals still use fax.